megabytesofrem/chalk/README.md

 ```

 ### For loops
-Loop through ranges and store the count in a variable.
+Repeat blocks of code as many times as you want
 ```
 for x in 0 ..
-10 do
+10 {
   write @x
-end for
+}
 ```

 ### While Loops
-Loop while a condition is not met.
+Repeat blocks of code while a condition is or isn't met
 ```
--- Will never ever be false! :D while @likes_coding == true do write "Coding is amazing!" end while
+-- Will never ever be false! :D while @likes_coding == true {
+  write "Coding is amazing!"
+}
 ```

 ### Functions
-Geoup common code together for easy use
+Group blocks of code for easy access and less repetition.
 ```
-func greet(user) {
+func greet (user) {
   write "Hello @user"
 }

-greet("@github")
+greet ("@github")
 ```